 Heini’s Cheese Factory and Tasting

-Heini’s Cheese is an Amish Country staple and has been since the 1950s when it was Bunker Hill Cheese.
-If you’re looking for a fun (and tummy filling) stop for the whole family, Heini’s is the place to go.
+Heini’s Cheese has been a staple of things to do in Amish Country since the 1950s when it was Bunker Hill Cheese.
+If you’re looking for a fun (and tummy-filling) stop for the whole family, Heini’s is the place to go.
 From hot pepper to butter to blue, tourists are allowed to sample numerous cheese varieties!
+(Sampling is currently on hold because of COVID-19).

-Right next to the samples are windows which allow you to view the cheese being made.
-The factory is usually active Monday, Wednesdays, and Fridays, but call ahead if you want to make sure you pick the right day for your visit.
+Adjacent to the samples are windows that allow you to view the cheese being made.
+The factory is usually active Monday, Wednesday, and Friday, but call ahead if you want to make sure you pick the right day for your visit.

 A trip to Lehman’s may produce a little whining but could create memories for years to come.
 Buy a six-pack of sodas and have a family taste-testing.
 Purchase a few cookie cutters to create the perfect cut-outs for an upcoming holiday.
 And before you go, grab a picture in the old jail cell or while trying on an Amish hat.